amplafi/amplafi-flow-client/AdminTool.md

 1. Document Command Line Options
 2. Document Access to command line parameters
 3. Remove un-needed parameters from AdminToolCommandLineOptions
 4. Add a -L option that will also list the script file location
-5. In the scripts error report change file path from absolute to relative.
+5. In the scripts error report change file path from absolute to relative
 6. Add -f <filename> option so that an adhoc script can be run without putting it in the scripts folder.
 7. Add ability for one script to call another.